Wollivan/Wollivan/README.md

 - 👋 Hi, I’m @Wollivan
 - 👀 I’m interested in 3D Printing, Pizza, and Tech for Good
+- 🎓 I work as a Course Director https://techeducators.co.uk
 - 🌱 I’m currently learning to be the best teacher I can be so I'm always open to tips
 - 💞️ I’m looking to collaborate on all the fun projects...
 Seriously.
 Hit me up!
 - 📫 How to reach me: https://www.linkedin.com/in/tim-js/